makinacorpus/django_pyoidc/docs/tutorial.rst

 Requirements
 ~~~~~~~~~~~~

-To use this library, make sure that you meet the following requirements :
+To use this library, make sure that you meet the following requirements:

 - ``django>=4.2``
 - ``python>=3.8``